Bauble/bauble.classic/README.md

 what is Bauble (classic)
 ------------------------

 At its heart Bauble is a framework for creating database applications.
 In its distributed form Bauble is an application to manage plant records and specifically living collections.
-It is used among others by Belize Botanic Gardens to manage their live collections.
-Included by default is RBG Kew's Family and Genera list from Vascular Plant Families and Genera compiled by
+It is used among others by the Quito Botanical Garden and the Lovett Pinetum to manage their live collections.
-R. K. Brummitt and published by the Royal Botanic Gardens, Kew in 1992 used by permission from RBG Kew.
+Included by default is RBG Kew's Family and Genera list from Vascular Plant Families and Genera compiled by R. K. Brummitt and published by the Royal Botanic Gardens, Kew in 1992 used by permission from RBG Kew.

 All code contained as part of the Bauble package is licenced under the GNU GPLv2+.